 Find out how much it will cost for going solar

-Solar power for home can no doubt bring down the cost of electricity bills and give return on investment in the long run but it does require some initial investment for setup and functioning.
+Solar power for the home can no doubt bring down the cost of electricity bills and give a return on investment in the long run but it does require some initial investment for setup and functioning.
 Depending on your requirement, the solar panel price (with complete setup) varies from Rs.
 40,000 to Rs.
 6,00,000.

 Get a good battery

 Do not go for a manufacturer that gives you the cheapest solar battery price.
 The battery is a crucial component of the solar power installation system.
 Make sure that you buy a battery from a renowned brand and keep it in a place that is not cramped and hot as heat reduces the battery life.
 You may also look for MNRE approved batteries to enjoy longer warranty periods and better performance.

 Note: Genus Solar Batteries are approved by MNRE